Solidago arguta

 Solidago arguta, commonly called Atlantic goldenrod, cut-leaf goldenrod, and sharp-leaved goldenrod, is a species of flowering plant native to eastern and central North America.
 It grows along the Gulf and Atlantic states of the United States from Texas to Maine, inland as far as Ontario, Illinois, and Kansas.
 It is primarily found in areas of woodland openings, such as outcrops or clearings.

 Description

 Solidago arguta is a tall fall-flowering perennial.
 Flowers are small, yellow, and in heads.
 It can be distinguished from similar goldenrods by its broad basal leaves that are lightly pubescent to hairless, which decrease in size towards the apex of the stem.

+Galls

+This species is host to the following insect induced gall: